Last Updated on February 16, 2026 by George Pavlopoulos

 Where to eat and drink in Schinoussa

-Schinoussa has a bunch of restaurants and tavernas, and all of them serve delicious food.
-The island is known for its meat as well as for the traditional fava (yellow split peas dip).
+Schinoussa has several restaurants and tavernas, all of which serve delicious food.
+The island is known for its meat and the traditional fava (yellow split-pea dip).
 It goes, of course, without saying that the fish is a must here, too.

 However, keep in mind that Schinoussa is not the cheapest island; therefore, get ready for some pricey meals.
 The fish can easily cost up to 60 euros per kilo, but it’s one of the best meals you can have if you can afford it.
 On the other hand, the cheapest option is, of course, the traditional souvlaki.